Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Introduction

+Recent progress have been made using deep learning approaches for CT reconstruction.
+However, a large part of these novel data-driven methods employ a supervised training setup \cite{wei_sparse_2020, adler_deep_2018, adler_learned_2018, lee_deep-neural-network-based_2019, zhu_image_2018, tonolini_variational_2020, adler_solving_2017}.
 In supervised training pairs, ground truths consist of 3D volumetric scans reconstructed from conventional techniques such as the well-known FBP algorithm, using high-dose and densely sampled X-ray measurements.
-To each ground truth is associated a degraded set of measurements, obtained from sparsification and/or dose reduction from the original X-ray projections.
+A degraded set of measurements is associated to each ground truth.
+These are usually obtained by taking a subset of the original X-ray projections (full-dose sparse view CT or sparse CT) and/or by adding noise to simulate dose reduction (low-dose CT).
 Building such supervised datasets thus implies that a fixed physical model has been employed for all training pairs, which must be identical to the one used for inference.
-In other words, supervised reconstruction strategies need a new training whenever the acquisition process changes.
+In other words, supervised reconstruction strategies need new training whenever the acquisition process changes.
 This can be problematic when the viewing angles, X-ray spectrum or beam geometry vary.
 To circumvent this drawback, several unsupervised strategies have recently been introduced.